 - Tips: Most poles use interchangeable rubber, carbide, plastic or steel tips, which generally provide traction on different surfaces.
 Carbide wears somewhat better, working well with equal traction on snow, ice, dirt, or rocky surfaces; whereas rubber works well on asphalt.

-- Baskets: Most of the hiking poles features removable baskets, with manufacturers sometimes including 2 or even 3 sizes of baskets.
+- Baskets: Most of the hiking poles feature removable baskets, with manufacturers sometimes including 2 or even 3 sizes of baskets.
 The baskets can be sold separately.
 They are generally used for snow, or an aid to easily get out of the mud.
 You should get and attach only the designated the baskets according to the terrain.

 - Shock absorbing systems: Some brands may mention something about shock absorbing system, though this feature can be specific to its model depending on the terrain or seasonal use.

-Features: Foldable trail stick, robust, comfortable foam grip, short volume storage, 3-segment pole, 3D Kevlar foam grip
+Specific features: Foldable trail stick, robust, comfortable foam grip, short volume storage, 3-segment pole, 3D Kevlar foam grip

 Best use: Short-term use, easy hikes, smooth trails, long distances